hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

   An anonymous credential system.
 See E. Brickell and Jiangtao Li: “Enhanced Privacy ID from Bilinear Pairing for Hardware Authentication and Attestation”.
-  IEEE International Conference on Social Computing / IEEE International Converence on Privacy, Security, Risk and Trust.
+  IEEE International Conference on Social Computing / IEEE International Conference on Privacy, Security, Risk and Trust.
 2010.

 EPID Pseudonym
   Pseudonym of an SGX platform used in linkable quotes.
 It is